Where is Angola?

 Portuguese is the official language of Angola.
-The different ethnic groups residing in Angola have their own languages and some of the recognized languages are Kikongo, Chokwe, Umbundu Ganguela etc.
+The ethnic groups residing in Angola have their languages; some recognized languages are Kikongo, Chokwe, Umbundu Ganguela, etc.

 What are the prominent festivals of Angola?

 Angola celebrates both religious and secular festivals with great zeal.
-The Carnival, Christmas, Easter, the Luanda Island Festival in honor of the water God Kianda are important religious festivals of Angola.
-Angolans are lovers of music and every year in September the Sumbe Music Festival is held in Sumbe which is well known internationally.
+The Carnival, Christmas, Easter, and the Luanda Island Festival in honor of the water God Kianda are important religious festivals of Angola.
+Angolans are lovers of music, and every year in September, the Sumbe Music Festival is held in Sumbe, which is well known internationally.

-The national struggle for freedom holds a special place in the hearts of Angolan people and different days commemorating different milestones of the struggle are observed.
-Some of the important days are Liberation Movement day ( February 4), Peace Day (April 4 ), Independence Day (November 11 ) to name a few.
+The national struggle for freedom holds a special place in the hearts of the Angolan people, and different days commemorating different milestones of the struggle are observed.
+Some of the critical days are Liberation Movement day ( February 4), Peace Day (April 4 ), and Independence Day (November 11 ), to name a few.

 What are the ethnic groups of Angola?

 Different ethnic groups call Angola their home.
-The total population of Angola is 18,498,000 of which 37% are Ovibundu, 25% are Kimbundu ,13% are Bakongo , Mestico (mixed European and Native African) comprise 2%, European 1% and other African tribes constitute the remaining 22%.
+The total population of Angola is 18,498,000, of which 37% are Ovibundu, 25% are Kimbundu,13% are Bakongo, and Mestizo (mixed European and Native African) comprise 2%, European 1%, and other African tribes constitute the remaining 22%.

 What is the economy of Angola like?

 The oil sector is the main driving force behind the Angolan economy.
-Besides oil Angola has considerable reserves of diamond.
-The agricultural sector which was badly hit by the civil war is slowly recuperating and has the potential to become an important player in the economic field.
-Angola is also rich in forest resources, fishery and other natural resources.
-Angola at present has one of the fastest rates of growth in the world and in the period 2000-2002 registered an average annual growth rate of 11.1%.
+Besides oil, Angola has considerable reserves of diamonds.
+The agricultural sector, which was severely hit by the civil war, is slowly recuperating and has the potential to become an essential player in the economic field.
+Angola is also rich in forest, fishery, and other natural resources.
+At present, Angola has one of the fastest growth rates in the world, and in the period 2000-2002 registered an average annual growth rate of 11.1%.

 What type of government does Angola have?

-Angola is a Unitary Presidential Republic.
-The head of the government is the President and the executive body of the government comprises of the President, the Vice President and the Council of Ministers.
-The President is not elected by the people.
-The President of the party with majority in the parliamentary election automatically becomes the President of the country.
-The President is bestowed with enormous power and the principle of separation of power is not in practice in Angola.
-The 18 provinces are governed by governors who are appointed by the President and their term depends on the pleasure of the President.
-The MPLA, FNLA and UNITA are the main political parties in Angola.
+Angola is the Unitary Presidential Republic.
+The head of the government is the President, and the executive body of the government comprises the President, the Vice President, and the Council of Ministers.
+The people do not elect the President.
+The party’s president with a majority in the parliamentary election automatically becomes the country’s president.
+The President is bestowed with enormous power, and the principle of separation of power is not in practice in Angola.
+Governors appointed by the President govern the 18 provinces, and their term depends on the pleasure of the President.
+The MPLA, FNLA, and UNITA are the main political parties in Angola.
 MPLA has been the ruling party since Angola’s independence.

 The independence movement of Angola saw the rise of many leaders.
-Atónio Agostinho Neto, the first President of independent Angola (1975-1979) was one important leaders of the independence struggle.
-He led the MPLA during the independence movement and to honor his heroism, his birthday is celebrated as National Heroes Day in Angola.
-Holden Alvaro Roberto who was the founder of FNLA also played a crucial role in the freedom struggle.
-Special mention must be made of Viriato Clemente da Cruz who was a famous Angolan poet and politician and started the Movement of Young Intellectuals that sought to promote Angolan culture.
+Atónio Agostinho Neto, the first President of independent Angola (1975-1979), was one critical leader of the independence struggle.
+He led the MPLA during the independence movement, and to honor his heroism, his birthday is celebrated as National Heroes Day in Angola.
+Holden Alvaro Roberto, the founder of FNLA, played a crucial role in the freedom struggle.
+Special mention must be made of Viriato Clemente da Cruz, a famous Angolan poet, and politician who started the Movement of Young Intellectuals that sought to promote Angolan culture.
 He was also a member of MPLA.
 Other prominent leaders are Mário Coelho Pinto de Andrade, and Joaquim Pinto de Andrade who formed the Angolan Communist Party that was later merged with MPLA.
-The current President of Angola Jose Eduardo dos Santos is one of the prominent leaders of Africa and has been at the helm of affairs in Angola since 1979.
+The current President of Angola, Jose Eduardo dos Santos, is one of the prominent leaders of Africa and has been at the helm of affairs in Angola since 1979.